-- 1. A brief description of what happened, including the date of the breach and the date of the discovery of the breach, if known. - 2.
-A description of the types of unsecured protected health information that were involved in the breach. - 3.
+- 2. A description of the types of unsecured protected health information that were involved in the breach. - 3.
 Any steps the individual should take to protect themselves from potential harm resulting from the breach. - 4.
-A brief description of what WMCMH is doing to investigate the breach, to mitigate harm to individuals, and to protect against any further breaches. - 5.
-Contact procedures for individuals to ask questions or learn additional information including a toll-free telephone number, an e-mail address, Website, or postal address.
+A brief description of what WMCMH is doing to investigate the breach, to mitigate harm to individuals, and to protect against any further breaches. - Contact procedures for individuals to ask questions or learn additional information including a toll-free telephone number, an e-mail address, Website, or postal address.